soriabjo/geog495_libraryfinder/README.md

 4. When you click on an individual library marker, this is what the information panel pop-up looks like and the information that is shown, if there is data for it
 <img src="/img/information.JPG" alt="library information pop-up" width=800>

+## Main Functions:
+The main function of our application is the sort by distance function of the web page.
+We designed the web page with a map on the right hand side showing the many different libraries in the state of washington.
+On the left hand side there is a panel that displays a list of all these libraries.
+The sort by distance function is implemented by the search bar that is located in the top left corner of the map.
+The user is able to enter the address of their current location in the search bar.
+The list of libraries on the left hand side will then reorder with the top library on the list being the one that is closest to the user's current location.

 ## Data Sources:
 We have settled on using data provided by Washington Geoservices and accessed through the [Washington Geospatial Open Data Portal](https://geo.wa.gov/datasets/f62ef46873bd4a80a31e3e88eafa43eb_0/explore?location=47.311825%2C-120.841168%2C7.40).
 This dataset provides coordinates for each library, as well as identifying information and key descriptors.